Wisconsin Sikh temple shooting: Reactions

-President Barack Obama offered his condolences, calling the Sikh community "a part of our broader American family," and ordered flags at federal buildings flown at half-staff until August 10 to honor the victims.
+U.S. President Barack Obama offered his condolences, calling the country's Sikh community "a part of our broader American family," and ordered flags at federal buildings flown at half-staff until August 10 to honor the victims.
 Obama called for "soul searching" on how to reduce violence.
 Wisconsin Governor Scott Walker and other officials also issued statements of sympathy for the victims of the shooting and their families.
-Nancy Powell and the United States Ambassador to India attended prayers for the victims at Gurudwara Bangla Sahib in New Delhi.
+Nancy Powell, who was then the United States Ambassador to India, attended prayers for the victims at Gurudwara Bangla Sahib in New Delhi.

 Indian Prime Minister Manmohan Singh said that the attack being at a Sikh temple added to the pain, and stated that India stood in support of all peace-loving Americans who condemned the shooting.
 Following the incident, there were vigils as well as some protests against the United States by Sikhs in India.

 On August 9, Indian members of parliament in New Delhi joined ranks in parliament to offer condolences to families of the victims.
 Jathedar Giani Gurbachan Singh, the highest-ranking Sikh Granthi in the faith, called the shooting a "security lapse" by the U.S. government, and recommended that Sikhs in the United States adopt all possible security measures at their temples.
 Oak Creek Sikh residents said the incident had shocked their community.

 Many Sikh Americans did not approve of the protests in India against the United States, and strongly condemned the actions, such as flag-burnings, taken by the protesters.
 U.S.-based Sikh community groups pledged assistance to the victims and their families, and urged Sikh Americans to organize interfaith vigils.
 They also organized to send an emergency response team to Wisconsin.
 In some online forums, individuals with far right views expressed support for the gunman and his actions.